 Do have all the relevant information that they might need to hand.
 Make sure you have contact details, tour information (including numbers on the road, technical requirements and any educational wraparound that you may be able to deliver) and costs readily available so that you can communicate the basic, practical aspects of booking your show quickly and clearly.

 Do make sure that the requested material you give or send them is professional, high-quality and contains all the key information about your show.

 Do network.
-Get out there and be seen, make sure that you are always “on” and you are always professional.
+Get out there and be seen, make sure that you are always ready and prepared to talk about your show in a professional way.
 There are hundreds of other artists competing for exactly the same thing so don’t underestimate the value of having a really good conversation with someone.
 Make use of any existing contacts or supporters to introduce you; it’s an old adage but still relevant – It’s not what you know, it’s who you know.

 Don’t harass them.
 They are dealing with a lot of artists and seeing a great many shows, you aren’t the only person seeking their attention.
 If you don’t get a response it doesn’t necessarily mean that they won’t turn up at your performance anyway, but pursuing them too avidly is usually counter-productive.
 If they are interested, they will be in touch.